scotthelm/factbook-data-pipeline/README.md

 The data that is processed in this pipeline is sourced from the [factbook.json](https://github.com/factbook/factbook.json) project.
 Their work is invaluable in this process.
 Every week, they produce a new set of data that is sourced from the CIA World Factbook site (which is a difficult datasource to pull from)

- The goal of this pipeline is to:
+ The goal of these pipelines is to:

+* pdp: "pre_data_processing" - get data from factbook to set up dynamic dataset and node creation
- * collect the source data
+* df: "data_fetching" - fetch the source data from github using api and json datasets
- * standardize and clean the json data into tabular form for query and analysis
+* dp: "data_processing" - standardize and clean the json data into tabular form for query and analysis
 * publish the data so other processes can pick it up

 ## Prerequisites